Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Related Work

 \subsection{Mixture-of-Experts}

-MoE models have been demonstrating promising performance in the era of LLMs (\cite{rajbhandari2022deepspeed,du2022glam,fedus2022switch,jiang2024mixtral,xue2024openmoe,dai2024deepseekmoe}).
-Different from the original dense language model, MoE models introduce sparsity to the feed-forward layer with experts and employ a gating mechanism.
-Each MoE layer consists of a number of expert layers that have the same dimensions as the feed-forward layer, and a gating network decides which expert layers will be activated for each input.
-Although the number of experts in an MoE layer could be up to thousands, only a few experts will be activated by the gating network during training or inference (\cite{fedus2022switch}).
+LLMs based on MoE architecture have been showing promising performance in various applications \cite{rajbhandari2022deepspeed,du2022glam,fedus2022switch,jiang2024mixtral,xue2024openmoe,dai2024deepseekmoe}.
+Unlike original dense Transformers \cite{vaswani2017attention}, MoE models add sparsity to the feed-forward layer through a system of experts and a gating mechanism.
+Each MoE layer contains multiple expert layers that match the shape of the feed-forward layer, and a gating network determines which experts are activated for each input.
+While an MoE layer can include thousands of experts \cite{fedus2022switch}, only a select few are activated by the gating network during training or inference.